MountSionCBSSecondary/SchoolWebsite/README.md

 ![alt text](https://github.com/MountSionCBSSecondary/SchoolWebsite/tree/master/assets/images/Mount Sion Crest.jpg)

-This project is a website that is being made by 4 students from Mountsion CBS Secondary along with the help of RedHat Waterford
+This project is a website that is being made by 4 students from Mountsion CBS Secondary along with the help of RedHat Waterford.
+As time goes on more students will resume the work that we havn't finished and will continue to keep the website up to date.

 ## Getting Started